antonmeyer/ArduinoDTMF/README.md

 Be careful: telephone uses voltage up to 75 Volt and inductors might generate nasty peaks, destroying your Arduino.
 I assume that you will use it for your in-house VoIP box.
 If you connect it to the last mile to your phone service provider consider all the safety rules for outdoor lines.

+Licence:
+Do what ever you like with that code.
+Except bother me nor others.